gbxyz/czds-php/README.md

 $client->login($username, $password);
 ```

 The CZDS API issues authentication tokens that are valid for 24 hours.
-These tokens are cached locally so this method will only incur am HTTP round trip once per day.
+These tokens are cached locally so this method will only incur an HTTP round trip once per day.

 ## Get a list of available zone files